kengz/openai_lab/README.md

 - a param space `P` (implemented in `experiment_spec`)

 and run the algorithm:
-1. search the next p in P using its internal search algo
+1. search the next p in P using its internal search algo, add to its internal `param_search_list`
 2. run a (slow) function Trial(p) = score (inside trial data)
 3. update search using feedback score
 4. repeat till max steps or fitness condition met